-- a.
-A faculty member applying for promotion in rank must inform the Rank and Tenure Committee of his or her intention to apply by the notification deadline announced by the committee. - b.
+a.
+A faculty member applying for promotion in rank must inform the Rank and b.
 Application materials must be complete and on file in the Office of the vice provost no later than the application deadline announced by the committee.